China’s New Online Marketing Law

 The Roots Of China’s New Online Marketing Law

 Earlier in the year, a man suffering from a rare type of cancer died after participating in a hospital drug study advertised on the search engine Baidu.
 His death stirred controversy, and many citizens “accused Baidu of taking money to promote less proven treatments.”
 Even the Communist Party’s main newspaper, People’s Daily, tossed some shade Baidu’s way by publishing an article entitled Commentary: Death of college student raises questions on Baidu’s ethics.
-Here’s an excerpt:
+Here’s an excerpt: “Companies that were involved in services that deal with human life should be particularly conscientious of their duties when conducting their businesses.
+Billions of net users trusted Baidu for their search engine and online forum services, the company is hence responsible for the trust and is obligated to taking up their social responsibilities.”

 On account of the incident, search engines operating in China must now make sure SERP ad returns don’t exceed 30% of a page’s content.